- A personal exemption for dependents is no longer available.

 When you’re involved in a domestic partnership — that is, living with someone you’re not married to — you might wonder if there are any tax credits or tax deductions you can take advantage of, such as claiming your boyfriend or girlfriend as a dependent.
-Claiming someone as a dependent on your taxes can lower your taxable income, but that person must pass a qualifying relative test before you include him on your tax return.
+Claiming someone as a dependent on your taxes can result in a tax credit, but that person must pass a qualifying relative test before you include him on your tax return.

 This April, make sure you’re in the know about whether you can claim someone as a dependent.
-Here are the facts on claiming a qualifying relative on your tax return.
+Here are the facts about claiming a qualifying relative on your taxes.

 Benefits of Claiming a Dependent